shanebedggood/corepadel/web/README.md

-# Core Padel Web Application
+# STRIDE & SERVE Web Application

 A modern padel application built with Angular and PostgreSQL backend, featuring separate development and production environments.